vladnomad/gifted/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0.\
-You can find the full text of the license in the [LICENSE](LICENSE) file.
+This project is licensed under the GNU General Public License v3.0.
+Please refer to the [LICENSE](LICENSE) file for the full text of the license.